 Part 1 of my rumination on Christian name-calling focussed on the eponymous "Christian" as an honorable name.
-We saw that it had been foretold by the prophet Isaiah, that its first use was memorialized by Luke in Acts 11, that its ubiquity was confirmed by a King (Agrippa) to the Apostle Paul in Acts 26, and that its status was elevated by no less than Saint Peter in his first letter to fellow saints scattered across Asian Minor.
+We saw that it had been foretold by the prophet Isaiah, that its first use was memorialized by Luke in Acts 11, that its ubiquity was confirmed by a King (Agrippa) to the Apostle Paul in Acts 26, and that its status was elevated by no less than Saint Peter in his first letter to fellow saints scattered across Asia Minor.
 So not only is calling ourselves and one another "Christian" not a problem, it's actually a divinely appointed name.

 Jesus was pretty binary.
 He trafficked heavily in either/or formulations—he was waaay more us/them than is currently in vogue.
 Jesus explicitly told us he came to divide people (Matt 10 & 25), and once called Peter, his first lieutenant, Satan.
 So let's dispense with the recent political-correctness among academics to alter names used in scripture (ie: gender-based rewrites of Bible translations).
 Instead we should examine scripture honestly for guidance as to what we call ourselves—since out of the abundance of the heart, the mouth speaks.
-Because the way man thinks in his heart defines who he is, the names we choose to describe ourselves are deeply important.
+Because the way man thinks in his heart defines who he is.
+Which means the names we choose to describe ourselves are deeply important.

 Would it surprise you to learn the scriptures nowhere refer to Christians as sinners?
 Not once.
 In the Bible Christians are said to be born again, new creatures, possessing a divine nature, having the mind of Christ, be a royal priesthood, a holy nation, the true circumcision, the bride of Christ, and many other affirming honorifics.
 But never sinners.
 Ever.